boyter/boyter.org/content/posts/2018-03-11-quick-comparison-go-file-walk-implementations.md

 For comparison ripgrep which is probably the fastest disk scanner comes in at ~600ms.
 That is not a fair comparison though as it ignores certain directories but it gives you an idea of the upper bounds of useful performance.

 Turns out that the native implementation that ships with Go is indeed the slowest.
 The fastest by a long shot is godirwalk however.
 It is at least 2x as fast as the next quickest implementation.
 So if bleeding performance matters it would seem that using godirwalk is the best option.
 If however you want a drop in replacement for some additional speed I would suggest going with cwalk or walk.
-Of course if you aren&#8217;t scanning the linux kernel its hard to go wrong with even the native implementation which is generally fast enough for most cases.
+Of course if you aren't scanning the linux kernel its hard to go wrong with even the native implementation which is generally fast enough for most cases.

  [1]: https://github.com/boyter/scc